eevee/eev.ee/content/2015-12-31-you-should-make-a-doom-level-part-3.markdown

 {% photo /media/2015-12/doom3/slade06-polyobj1.png Drawing polyobjs in the void %}
 {% photo /media/2015-12/doom3/slade07-polyobj2.png Texturing polyobjs %}

 Now I'll turn these into [_polyobjects_](http://zdoom.org/wiki/PolyObjects).
-Polyobjects (or, usually, just "polyobjs") are kind of like chunks of geometry that get overlaid onto the map in a different place.
+Polyobjects (or just "polyobjs") are chunks of geometry that get overlaid onto the map in a different place.
 They consist only of lines, not sectors — they'll never have ceilings or floors.
 These basic ones consist only of one-sided lines, so they're actually infinitely tall.

 Turning a void shape into a polyobject requires three things.